beehive-lab/TornadoVM/assembly/src/docs/21_TORNADOVM_CONTEXT.md

 Programming using the existing `TaskSchedule` API.
 An instance of the `TornadoVMContext` object is passed to each task that uses the kernel-parallel API.
 Additionally, for all tasks using the `TornadoVMContext` object, the user must provide a Grid of execution threads to run on the parallel device.
 This grid of threads is similar to the number of threads to be launched using CUDA or OpenCL (Number of threads per block and number of blocks).
+Examples can be found in the `Grid` [unit-tests](https://github.com/beehive-lab/TornadoVM/tree/master/unittests/src/main/java/uk/ac/manchester/tornado/unittests/grid).

 ## TornadoVMContext Features